carpentries-incubator/workflows-nextflow/episodes/09-Simple_Rna-Seq_pipeline.md

 ~~~
 {: language-bash}

-Try to specify a different input parameter, for example:
+We can specify a different input parameter using the `--<params>` option, for example :

 ~~~
 $ nextflow run script1.nf --reads "data/yeast/reads/ref1*_{1,2}.fq.gz"